Saudi Arabia strikes $10 billion China deal, talks de-radicalisation with Xi

 “China’s increasing influence in the Middle East comes from pure friendly cooperation.
 Such a partnership will be welcomed by more countries in the Middle East.”

-Reporting by Ben Blanchard; Additional reporting by Sylvia Westall in Dubai and Aizhu Chen in Singapore; Editing by Christian Schmollinger and Nick Macfie
+Reporting by Ben Blanchard; Additional reporting by Sylvia Westall in Dubai and Aizhu Chen in Singapore; Editing by Nick Macfie and David Evans